 - Methods and analyses for creating decolonial economic projects. - El Cambalache as a contemporary example of an anti-capitalist and non-hierarchical project. - Investigating the economic history(s) of the Americas.
-These history(s) that have been attacked and made invisible by the coloniality of capitalist power.
-We will focus on how to apply a decolonial perspective and practice to this investigation. - Analyzing the discourse of capitalist co-optation in the context of the green economy in order to resist projects that cause dispossession. - Practicing consumption from a decolonial perspective.
+These history(s) have been attacked and made invisible by the coloniality of capitalist power.
+We will focus on how to apply a decolonial perspective and practice to research within community and academic spaces. - Analyzing the discourse of capitalist co-optation in the context of the green economy in order to resist projects that cause dispossession. - Practicing consumption from a decolonial perspective. - Sharing decolonial experiences and strategies in person.